 Minimum Length of Stay: 3 months

-Educational Opportunities: Intensive rotational grazing with electric fence, animal husbandry, natural vegetable production and irrigation, fruit orchard care and harvest, food preservation, whole hog butchery and smoking, chicken slaughter and packing, sourdough bread production, chainsaw work and tree felling, tractor work, welding, machine maintenance, and carpentry.
-Opportunity to try out your own enterprise and visit other local farms.
+Educational Opportunities: Intensive rotational grazing with electric fence, animal husbandry, natural vegetable production and irrigation, fruit orchard care and harvest, food preservation, whole hog butchery and smoking, sourdough bread production, chainsaw work and tree felling, tractor work, welding, machine maintenance, and carpentry.
+Opportunity to visit other local farms.